CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 - RCMND Fixed FPS
 - RCMND Fract Delta

-## Rich Particle Emitter
+## Scalable Particle Emitter
 This scene is a single-node scene; it's just a regular `ParticleEmitter` node that's been amped up with a few functions to take advantage of the *Scalable Particle Blueprint*.

 This node was intended to be instantiated from code and then manually fed *Scalable Particle Blueprints*.
 Ergo, if you tried to use it in editor it probably wouldn't work how you expected.
 If you updated the blueprint it wouldn't refresh, and the nodes "scale" property is not necessarily what we're scaling to.
 Still, with a little work, it could be doable.
-Just, that's outside of what we need this thing for.
+Just, that's outside of what we need this thing for so I'm not doing it.

 ### Configurables

-#### PRSM
+#### Blueprint
+The `ScalableParticleEmitter`'s current `ScalableParticleBlueprint`.

 ### Functions